These colorful Roasted Rainbow Carrots are jazzed up by a pesto made from the tops of carrots that takes less than 2 minutes to make.

 Sometimes meat gets all of the saucy glory, but vegetables deserve to shine in their own right with some culinary accouterments, too.
 You know that shrub you trim from your fresh carrots that go right in the trash?
 It’s time to put those to good use here with this carrot top pesto.
 Rainbow carrots are already so beautiful and flavorful.
 This deep emerald green carrot pesto punches even more flavor and brilliance to this sexy little side dish (and ridiculously easy, I might add).

-Okay, last thing I’ll say about these roasted carrots and pesto.
 Pesto is not only healthy but it’s packed with so much flavor that can have a million different uses and last for a couple of meals.
 I eat pesto plain with my dinner or lunch (I’ll just put a scoop of avocado pesto on my plate and use it as a dip), over fish or meat, toss in some pasta, or as a garnish for vegetables.
 And it’s SO EASY to make because you just put a bunch of stuff in your food processor and push a button.
 Done in 2 minutes flat.
 If you’re into pesto like I am, check out this pea pesto that’s awesome with salmon or this traditional basil pesto that’s perfect for…well, anything.
 I’ll share the recipe for my avocado pesto soon.
 Stay tuned.

-- pine nuts, toasted
+- pine nuts, toasted (optional for garnish)

-- parsley, finely chopped
+- parsley, finely chopped (optional for garnish)